 Online searches will be conducted on shortlisted candidates only, and only where the school considers this appropriate.
-The school will consider any potential risks of online searches, e.g. unlawful discrimination or invasion of privacy, and will be clear on the reasons that online searches are being conducted.
-Online searches will only examine data that is publicly available.
+The school will consider any potential risks of online searches, e.g. unlawful discrimination or invasion of privacy, and will ensure staff conducting online searches are clear on the purpose of the search.
+Shortlisted candidates will be made aware that online searches may be conducted as part of due diligence checks.